Best Time To Visit

 Winters in Australia don't get very cold.
 They are mostly mild and dry, which is perfect if you’re planning on adventuring the outback.
 Winter is also a great time to go whale watching along the east coast.

-If you go during the summer, make sure you go during the Christmas and New Years festivities, the east coast is lit up during this time!
+If you visit during the summer, make sure you go during the Christmas and New Year festivities, the east coast is lit up during this time!

 How To Book Cheap Flights

 Generally, if there are no sales happening or discounts available, flights landing in Sydney or Melbourne from western countries like the UK, US, and Canada will likely be the cheapest.
 If you’re booking from countries in the eastern hemisphere, like India, flying into Perth would likely be the most affordable option.